China slowdown, trade dispute hurt global carmakers | DW | 17.07.2019

 Read more: As Dieselgate scandal widens, will Germany finally tackle transport emissions?

-Daimler last week cut its profit forecast for the fourth time in a year as it's forced to set aside more funds to deal with its regulatory troubles related to diesel emissions.
+Daimler last week cut its profit forecast for the fourth time in a year as it was forced to set aside more funds to deal with its regulatory troubles related to diesel emissions.
 The company also blamed market slowdown for the cut.

 BMW reported its first loss in a decade in the first quarter of this year, after keeping aside €1.4 billion ($1.6 billion) for potential EU fines over its alleged collusion with VW and Daimler to delay the implementation of greener technologies.